Paolo Panico examines the evolution of Luxembourg's financial services offerings and how the jurisdiction has adapted to new international norms.

 Circular LG-A 55 of 10 January 2010 of the authority in charge of income tax (Administration des Contributions Directes) and Circular 749 of 17 June 2010 of the administration in charge of stamp duties and VAT (Administration de l’Enregistrement et des Domaines).

-Paolo Panico is an Avocat à la Cour in Luxembourg and a solicitor in Scotland.
-He is also a director of Private Trustees SA, an independent trust company in Luxembourg, and of Teton Trust Company LLC, a regulated trust company in Wyoming (USA).
-Paolo is chairman of the STEP Europe Region and a member of the Council of STEP Worldwide as well as deputy chairman of the International Tax Planning Association (ITPA).
+Paolo Panico is a solicitor in Scotland and a director of Private Trustees SA, an independent trust company in Luxembourg, and of Teton Trust Company LLC, a regulated trust company in Wyoming (USA).
+Paolo is chairman of the STEP Europe Region and a member of the Council and Board of STEP Worldwide as well as deputy chairman of the International Tax Planning Association (ITPA).
 Paolo teaches at the Master in Wealth Management of the University of Luxembourg and at the LLM of the University of Liechtenstein.
 His publications include: Private Foundations.
-Law and Practice (Oxford University Press, 2014) and International Trust Laws, 2d ed (Oxford University Press, 2017).
+Law and Practice (Oxford University Press, 2014), International Trust Laws, 2d ed (Oxford University Press, 2017), and as editor Beneficial Ownertship Registers: The STEP Handbook for Advisers (Globe Law and Business, 2021) and Trust Laws in Cyprus: An International Perspective (Globe Law and Business, 2022).